-Study of the relationships between gender and communication in multiple sociocultural contexts.
-Analysis of the intersectional relationships between gender and identity, culture, perception, power, media, history, language, and nonverbal communication from social science, interpretive, and critical theoretical approaches.
+Study of the relationship between gender and communication in multiple sociocultural contexts.
+Analysis of the intersectionality of gender and identity, culture, perception, power, media, history, language, and nonverbal communication from social science, interpretive, and critical theoretical approaches.

 COMM 172 Forensics (1 units)

 Development, preparation, and practice of competitive speaking, argumentation, research, and writing skills specializing in one or more of the following areas: oral interpretation of literature, debate, platform speaking, or limited preparation speaking.
 Students will be required to participate in intercollegiate speech and debate tournaments and/or community events.
 NOTE: Students who are taking this course to meet the Area B elective requirement for the Communication Studies AA-T should take this course a total of 3 times to meet the 3.0 unit requirement.

 COMM 695 Independent Study in Communication Studies (0.5or 3 units)

 Designed for students who are interested in furthering their knowledge via self-paced, individualized instruction provided in selected areas or directed study to be arranged with instructor and approved by the division dean using the Independent Study Form.
 Varying modes of instruction can be used -- laboratory, research, skill development, etc. For each unit earned, students are required to devote three hours per week throughout the semester.
 Students may take only one Independent Study course within a given discipline.